Aria houstoniae

-Karpatiosorbus houstoniae, or Houston's whitebeam, is a hybrid of two deciduous trees: the common whitebeam (Sorbus aria) and the Bristol whitebeam (Karpatiosorbus bristoliensis).
+Aria houstoniae, or Houston's whitebeam, is a hybrid of two deciduous trees: the common whitebeam (Aria edulis) and the Bristol whitebeam (Aria bristoliensis).
 Only a single example of the hybrid is known to exist, at the Avon Gorge in Bristol, England.
 The only specimen grows on a cliff below Stokeleigh Camp at Leigh Woods in North Somerset and cannot be accessed without ropes.

 Description

 The specimen is a small tree, at least 5 m in height.
 Buds are oval to conical.
 The leaves of Houston's whitebeam have a similarity to those of Bristol whitebeam, although they are wider.
 The leaves are teardrop-shaped to teardrop-oval, and about 1.5 times as long as wide, with an apex that tapers to a long point and a base that is relatively wide.
 The leaves are shallowly, acutely lobed, 7–14% of the way to the central vein.
 The leaf margins are weakly doubly serrate.

 The upper surface is dark green and hairless, the lower greenish-white with matted plant hairs and between 17 and 22 veins that project at an angle of 32 to 39 degrees from the central vein.
 The petioles are 8 to 20 mm in length.
 The inflorescence measures up to 8 cm in diameter, with individual flowers 16–18 mm in diameter.
 The fragrant flowers have sepals that are narrow and triangular, and white petals that are widely oval to nearly round, 5.5–7.5 mm x 5.5–6 mm.
 The stamens are pink.
 The fruit are generally round, the largest up to 15 mm in diameter; mature fruit are orange-red with fully formed seeds.
 There is a moderate number of lenticels.